-|Content||This subject provides clinical practice experience with primarily adult clinical populations.
-The student is supervised by a qualified speech pathologist.
 The student has the opportunity to observe and work directly with adults with a range of impairments, activity limitations and participation restrictions related to speech, language, voice, fluency, swallowing, and multi-modal communication.
-Students will be involved with the planning and delivery of evidence-based services for assessment and treatment of individual cases, have the opportunity to participate in a range of service delivery/case management models.|

 SPTH2080, SPTH2001, SPTH2002, SPTH2003, LING3006, HUBS1404, HUBS1107 and STAT1070 or STAT1020

 Professional Task: Ungraded requirements (COMPASS® Assessment and Record of Range of Experience)